Privacy policy

 EMBEDDED SOCIAL MEDIA ELEMENTS PRIVACY POLICY

-We integrate elements of social media services on our website to display images, videos and texts.
+We integrate elements of social media services on our website to display images, videos, and texts.

-- Instagram Privacy Policy: https://help.instagram.com/519522125107875
+- Instagram privacy policy: https://help.instagram.com/519522125107875

-- Facebook data policy: https://www.facebook.com/about/privacy
+- Facebook Data Policy: https://www.facebook.com/about/privacy

 - Twitter privacy policy: https://twitter.com/de/privacy

-FACEBOOK PRIVACY STATEMENT
+FACEBOOK PRIVACY POLICY

 What are Facebook tools?

-- Facebook pixel
+- Facebook Pixel

-- social plug-ins (such as the "Like" or "Share" button)
+- Social plugins (such as the "Like" or "Share" button)

 - Facebook Login